Where did the Israelites cross the Red Sea?

 The Israelites picking their way through a “Grand Canyon” is one thing; what beggars belief is that the Egyptians would follow them in on chariots.
 God would not have needed to kill the Egyptians with the walls of water smashing together—the terrain alone would have surely done so.

 A couple of so-called “underwater land bridges” that span Aqaba were pointed out as possible crossing points.
 One is from Nuweiba Beach, near the center of the west coast of the Gulf of Aqaba.
 While it could be construed as a “bridge” compared to the immense deeps in certain parts of the gulf, it is still some 850 meters (2,800 feet) below sea level in the center—a yawning chasm.
-(For perspective, that’d be like walking alongside a wall of water as tall as the Burj Khalifa, pictured right—except even taller—at the shallowest center point of the gulf.
+(For perspective, that’d be like walking alongside a wall of water taller than the Burj Khalifa, pictured right—at the shallowest central point of the gulf.
 Given water weighs one ton per cubic meter, if these walls crashed together, you can forget about anything being preserved.)

 Also interesting is the reply from the Wyatt camp, describing the British Admiralty as an organization “composed of Biblical doubters,” whose state-of-the-art depth-charting instruments could have been “distorted by strong currents” (this, despite the fact that the Gulf of Aqaba is a comparatively calm seaway.
 For more on this subject—including a good appraisal of such claims and counter-claims—see Colin and Russell Standish’s book Holy Relics or Revelation).